top of page

 Sun Exposure and Location

-In the United States, most people find it difficult to get enough vitamin D from the sun alone.
+In many regions, most people find it difficult to get enough vitamin D from the sun alone.
 Living in northern states or working a job that's primarily indoors are common culprits for vitamin D deficiencies.

-Along with this, during the winter months, the sun shines at an angle where the sun's rays have to pass through more of the Earth's atmosphere.
-As the rays pass through these layers of the atmosphere, a large portion of the ultraviolet B rays are filtered out.
-By the time spring rolls around, a lot of people find themselves with a vitamin D deficiency.
+During the winter months, the sun shines at an angle where its rays have to pass through more of the Earth's atmosphere.
+A large portion of the ultraviolet B rays are filtered out.
+By spring, many people find themselves with a vitamin D deficiency.

 Foods That Support Vitamin D and K Intake

 Adding specific foods into your daily meals can help support your vitamin D levels in combination with sun exposure or supplementation.
-You aren't likely to get therapeutic levels of vitamin D from food alone, but it can be a helpful habit with consistency.
+While you aren't likely to get therapeutic levels of vitamin D from food alone, it can be a helpful habit with consistency.

-Fatty fish, egg yolks, and mushrooms are good sources of vitamin D, and fermented foods like natto and certain cheeses are as well, along with being good for your gut.
+Fatty fish, egg yolks, and mushrooms are good sources of vitamin D. Fermented foods like natto and certain cheeses are also beneficial for your gut.
 You can also add foods rich in vitamin K, like leafy greens, to give yourself a boost.

 Vitamin D3 + K2 Supplement Support

 At Modwella, we offer a Vitamin D3 + K2 supplement to make daily support simple and consistent.
 It’s a soy-free, natural, highly bioavailable formula that uses a micellized delivery system to support absorption.
-Each serving includes 1,200 IU of Vitamin D3 (cholecalciferol) and 50 mcg of Vitamin K2 (MK7), and it can be taken directly or mixed into water or juice.
+Each serving includes 1,200 IU of Vitamin D3 (cholecalciferol) and 50 mcg of Vitamin K2 (MK7).
+You can take it directly or mix it into water or juice.

 Optimize Your Health and Wellness with Modwella